Nepal-College-of-Information-Technology/lab-work-day-Navanit018/lab_o4/readme.md

 -understand the digital images

--color to graysacle and binary images conversion.
+-color to grayscale and binary images conversion.

 -Image transformation (resize,flip).